Preventive Law Initiative

 CAL works to offset injustice by providing a more holistic approach to legal problems.

-CAL powers this initiative by providing workshops, seminars, and clinics to help individuals navigate legal problems before they arise.
-Our programming is free of charge for schools, colleges, community health, and social service organizations in Cook County, IL.
+This initiative provides workshops, seminars, and clinics to strengthen families, build community, and offer accessible legal services for youth (ages 13–17), young adults (ages 18–25), soon-to-be unmarried couples, non-custodial unmarried fathers.
+PLI programming is free of charge for schools, colleges, community health, and social service organizations in Cook County, Illinois.

 PLI Goals